blakepuls/plex-updated-ui/README.md

 ## Installation

 1. Download the extension's source code and unzip it.
+2. Run `yarn install && yarn build`
-2. Open Chrome and go to `chrome://extensions/`.
+3. Open Chrome and go to `chrome://extensions/`.
-3. Enable Developer mode.
+4. Enable Developer mode.
-4. Click 'Load unpacked' and select the extension directory.
+5. Click `Load unpacked` and select the dist folder.

 ## Usage